Understand Your CarVeto Certificate:

 Yes, you can.

-Although, we do not recommend buying a car write off unless you have previous experience or already work in the motor trade.
+We do not recommend buying a car write-off unless you have previous experience or already work in the motor trade.

 Why shouldn’t I buy a car write-off?